-An intensive study in advanced astronomy, topic to be announced in the class schedule.
+An intensive study in advanced astronomy.
+May be repeated with new content.
+Topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.

-610. (210.)
-Binary Stars (3) Prerequisite: Astronomy 312B.
+610. Binary Stars (3)

+Prerequisite: Astronomy 312B.

 An intensive study of visual, spectroscopic, and eclipsing binaries, including the determination of orbits.

-617. Astronomical Photometry (3) Prerequisites: Astronomy 304B and 312B.
+617. Astronomical Photometry (3)

+Prerequisites: Astronomy 304B and 312B.

 Theory and techniques of photographic and photoelectric photometry in ground-based astronomy.
-Emphasis on problems of precise measurement and use of modern high speed equipment in photo counting and data acquisition systems.
+Emphasis on problems of precise measurement and use of modern high speed equipment in photon counting and data acquisition systems.

-620. (220.)
-Galactic Structure (3)
+620. Galactic Structure (3)

-Prerequisite: Astronomy 312B

-Survey of basic observational data for determining the structure of the Milky Way Galaxy luminosity functions, stellar distributions in and near the galactic plane, solar motion, kinematics and dynamics of stellar motions, and galactic rotation; introduction to stellar dynamics.

-630. (230.)
-Stellar Interiors (3)

 Prerequisite: Astronomy 312B.

+Survey of basic observational data for determining the structure of the Milky Way Galaxy; luminosity functions, stellar distributions in and near the galactic plane, solar motion, kinematics and dynamics of stellar motions, and galactic rotation; introduction to stellar dynamics.

+630. Stellar Interiors (3)

+Prerequisite: Astronomy 312B.

 Structure of the interior of stars including the details of the reactions by which energy is obtained and the evolution of stars.
-640. (240.)
-Interstellar Matter (3) Prerequisites: Astronomy 312B and Mathematics 530.

-Interstellar absorption and polarization, theory of interstellar grains, physics of a low density gas in a dilute radiation field, nebulae, interstellar absorption lines, dynamics of the interstellar medium, and

-650. (250.)
-Stellar Atmospheres (3)

-Prerequisite: Astronomy 312A.
+640. Interstellar Matter (3) Prerequisites: Astronomy 312B and Mathematics 530.
+Interstellar absorption and polarization, theory of interstellar grains, physics of a low density gas in a dilute radiation field, nebulae, interstellar absorption lines, dynamics of the interstellar medium, and radio observations of the interstellar medium.
+650. Stellar Atmospheres (3) Prerequisite: Astronomy 312A.

-Emission and absorption of radiation, continuous spectra, spectral lines, model stellar atmosphere calculations, and non-L.T.E. problems.
+Emission and absorption of radiation, continuous spectra, spectral lines, model stellar atmosphere calculations, and non-L.T.E problems.

-660. (225.)
-Extragalactic Structure (3)
+660. Extragalactic Structure (3)

 Prerequisite: Astronomy 312B.

 The individual and collective properties of normal and peculiar galaxies.
 Topics include classification, spectra, masses, luminosity distributions, distance indicators, clustering, and redshifts.
-Prerequisites: Mathematics 152 and credit or concurrent registration in Astronomy 312A Theory of atomic spectra and atomic structure leading to interpretation of astronomical spectra Optics of spectrograph design; line identification, spectral classification, radial velocity measurement.
-797. (297.)
-Research (1-3) Cr/NC Prerequisite: Classified graduate standing.

-Research in one of the fields of astronomy.
-Maximum credit six units applicable on a master's dearee.
-798. (298.)
-Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
+670. Astrophysical Spectroscopy (3) Prerequisites: Mathematics 152 and credit or concurrent registration in Astronomy 312A.
+Theory of atomic spectra and atomic structure leading to interpretation of astronomical spectra.
+Optics of spectrograph design; line identification, spectral classification, radial velocity measurement, and line profile analysis.
+797. Research (1-3) Cr/NC Prerequisite: Classified graduate standing Research in one of the fields of astronomy.
+Maximum credit six units applicable on a master's degree.
+798. Special Study (1-3) Cr/NC Prerequisite: Consent of staff; to be arranged with department chair and instructor.
 Individual study.
 Maximum credit six units.
 799A.
-(299.)
 Thesis (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.
 799B.
 Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.